fwr00t/RE_python/README.md

 # RE_python

-This repo contains snippets of code/scripts for use in reverse engineering.
+This repo contains snippets of code/scripts for use in reverse engineering i.e malware RE.